named-data-ndnSIM/ndnSIM/docs/source/examples.rst

 ---------------------------------------------------------------------

 This scenario simulates a grid topology (using PointToPointGrid module).
-The first six nodes use the best route forwarding strategy, whereas the three remaining nodes use the broadcast forwarding strategy.
+The first six nodes use the best route forwarding strategy, whereas the three remaining nodes use the multicast forwarding strategy.

 Consumer requests data from producer with frequency 100 interests per second (interests